Non-Fickian macroscopic model of axial diffusion of granular materials in a long cylindrical tumbler: Introduction

 \section{Introduction}

+Granular materials at rest, in flow or under external agitation behave like various continua (liquid, solid, gases), albeit with quite ``unusual'' properties \cite{jnb96,at09}.
+The continuum approach has allowed successful practical modeling of granular mixing and segregation \cite{ok00,mlo07,ulo19}.
+Yet, ``[d]espite an expanding body of literature in the last ten to fifteen years, relationships between identified mechanisms are ambiguous, experimental data is scarce, and there is no accepted model[s],'' as Rosato and Blackmore note in the preface to the 1999 IUTAM Symposium on Segregation in Granular Flows \cite{rb00}.
+Arguably, this statement remains true today, even after two more decades of progress in granular mechanics.

-Granular materials at rest, in flow or under external agitation behave like various continua (gas, liquid, solid), albeit with quite ``unusual'' properties \cite{jnb96,at09}.
-This dichotomy has allowed successful practical modeling of granular mixing, yet it has also led to puzzles and challenges \cite{ok00,mlo07}.
-In particular, diffusion is a fundamental powder mixing mechanism \cite{b12}.
-A number of agitation processes lead to non-equilibrium velocity fluctuations that cause ``self-diffusion'' in granular flows: from tumblers (axial diffusion) \cite{zs91} to shear flows (anisotropic diffusion) \cite{s93,c97} to radial Hele-Shaw cells (radial diffusion) \cite{hk05} to cylindrical Couette cells (axial and radial diffusion) \cite{ub04,jb04}.
+Diffusion is a fundamental powder mixing (transport) mechanism modeled using continuum theories.
+A number of agitation processes lead to non-equilibrium velocity fluctuations that cause ``self-diffusion'' in granular flows: from tumblers \cite{zs91} and vertically vibrated beds \cite{rlr08} (axial diffusion) to ``simple'' shear flows (anisotropic diffusion) \cite{s93,nht95,c97} to horizontal \cite{bl89} and vertical \cite{hk05} Hele-Shaw cells (radial diffusion) to cylindrical Couette cells (axial and radial diffusion) \cite{ub04,jb04}.
 Then, axial mixing of granular materials in a rotating drum, as shown schematically in Fig.~\ref{fig:tumbler}, is typically modeled using Fick's second law, leading to the ``classical'' diffusion equation \cite{l54,cfhhr66,hchf66,dr99}.
 For example, Cahn et al.~\cite{cfhhr66} provided early experimental justification for a ``diffusive'' axial transport process by tracking the spread of yellow beads into identical white beads, of diameter $d_p=200$ $\mu$m, in a cylindrical drum of radius $R=0.1$ m (note that $d_p \ll R$ is required for this continuum description to hold).